Tirke/node-cache-manager-stores/packages/node-cache-manager-ioredis/README.md

 All examples have changed a bit since the new major version of `node-cache-manager` Everything is now based on promises everywhere, no more callbacks.

+### TTL

+TTL value is forwarded directly to ioredis which uses seconds as unit.

 ### Init

 I wanted to provide more type-safe ways to init the `cache-manager`.